skytap/docker-machine-driver-skytap/README.md

 ## Options

--   `--skytap-api-security-token`: Your secrect security token
+-   `--skytap-api-security-token`: Your secret security token
--   `--skytap-env-id`: Id for the environment to add the VM to.
+-   `--skytap-env-id`: ID for the environment to add the VM to.
 Leave blank to create to a new environment
 -   `--skytap-ssh-key`:	SSH private key path (if not provided, identities in ssh-agent will be used)
 -   `--skytap-ssh-port`: SSH port
 -   `--skytap-ssh-user`: SSH user
--   `--skytap-user-id`:	Skytap user id
+-   `--skytap-user-id`:	Skytap user ID
--   `--skytap-vm-id`:	Id for the VM template to use
+-   `--skytap-vm-id`:	ID for the VM template to use
--   `--skytap-vpn-id`: VPN id to connect to the environment
+-   `--skytap-vpn-id`: VPN ID to connect to the environment
 -   `--skytap-api-logging-level`: The logging level to use when running api commands.